 - Health & Safety Code 11377 HS Possession of Methamphetamine.

-If you or your loved one are facing criminal charges, you need to talk to a criminal defense attorney straight away.
-The expense related to hiring the best defense attorney is nothing compared to the price of serving time in prison.
-We highly recommend contacting a law office and set up a consultation immediately if you are facing legal issues.
+If you or your loved one are facing criminal charges, you need to talk to an experienced criminal defense attorney straight away.
+The expense related to hiring the most competent criminal defense attorney is nothing compared to the price of serving time in prison.
+We highly recommend contacting a defense law firm and setting up a consultation immediately if you or a friend are facing legal issues.

-Having a criminal defense lawyer on board at the very beginning can expedite the process and reduce costs.
-Waiting too long to hire an attorney can impact your ability to challenge evidence, request a preliminary hearing, and mitigate your criminal exposure.
-You need an experienced attorney who will safeguard your constitutional rights.
+Having a criminal defense lawyer on board at the very beginning can expedite the entire legal process and reduce defense representation costs.
+Waiting too long to hire a defense attorney can impact your ability to challenge evidence, request a preliminary hearing, and mitigate your criminal exposure.
+You need an experienced defense attorney who will safeguard your constitutional rights.

 No matter if you are at fault or not, confronting criminal charges that have been brought against you is a long and emotional ordeal.
-Even though hiring a public defender might be cheaper and seem more convenient, it may end up costing you your freedom and time.
-It is priceless knowing that you have the best defense lawyers and assertive criminal defense representation in Boulder Metro area fighting tooth and nail to secure your freedom and protect your rights.
+It is priceless knowing that you have the best defense lawyers and aggressive criminal defense representation in Boulder, fighting tooth and nail to secure your freedom and protect your rights.

-Not every defendant facing criminal charges proceed to trial or enter a plea.
+Not every defendant facing criminal charges proceed to trial or enters a plea.
 Many cases get dismissed by the court or the prosecutor.
-Our experienced trial lawyers in Boulder challenge the evidence and review investigations with a critical eye.
-Our experience and credibility with the Courts and District Attorneys can result is an outright dismissal.
-Some grounds for dismissal include the following:
+Our experienced trial lawyers in Colorado Springs challenge the evidence and review investigations with a critical eye.
+Our criminal law experience and credibility with the Courts and District Attorneys give our clients the best chances at dismissal.
+The top five issues that cause dismissals are:

 For a person to be arrested, police must have probable cause to believe that the person has violated the law.
 A police officer cannot just arrest someone based on a gut feeling.
-They must have credible evidence to support an arrest. decide to accuse a person of robbing the liquor store down the street.
-A police officer must possess a reasonable belief based on objective factual circumstances that a crime has been committed.
+They must have credible evidence to support an arrest and decide to accuse a person of robbing the liquor store down the street.
+A police officer must possess a reasonable belief based on objective factual circumstances that a criminal offense has been committed.

-As a law enforcement officer writes a charging document or criminal complaint, he/she must sign the document under an oath, proving the truthfulness of the contents.
-Local and state law direct what information a charging document or complaint must have.
+As a law enforcement officer writes a charging document or criminal complaint, they must sign the document under an oath, proving the truthfulness of the contents.
+Local and state laws determine what information a charging document or complaint must have.

 Police officers are limited in their abilities to conduct searches, and each incident is case specific.
 For example, an officer can search a car after a person is arrested without a warrant or the suspect’s consent.
-Search incidents to arrest are common practice but are not always conducted properly.
+Searches conducted during and after an arrest are common practices but are not always conducted properly.
 The same is true for searches of a suspect or a home.
-Again, the need for an experienced defense attorney is imperative to navigate the chain of events and ensure that your Constitutional Rights have been protected every step of the way.
+Again, the need for an experienced defense attorney is imperative to navigate the chain of events and ensure that your constitutional rights have been protected every step of the way.

-Every defendant has a right to require the Prosecution to demonstrate there is sufficient evidence to proceed with the charges, whether through a Motion’s Hearing or a Preliminary Hearing.
-However, it is common for a prosecutor to impose a “hearing tax” on a Defendant exercising this right.
+Every defendant has a right to require the prosecuting attorney to demonstrate there is sufficient evidence to proceed with the charges, whether through a Motion’s Hearing or a Preliminary Hearing.
+However, it is common for a prosecutor (or deputy district attorney) to impose a “hearing tax” on a defendant exercising this right.
 That means that an offer may be withdrawn if someone goes forward with a hearing based on a weak defense.
-Therefore, it is imperative to have an experienced defense attorney in Boulder who fights with a purpose, not simply to bill a client.
-Mitigation can be achieved in multiple ways short of hearing and our goal is to obtain the best possible outcome for our clients.
+Therefore, it is imperative to have an experienced defense attorney in Colorado Springs who fights with a purpose, not simply to bill a client.
+Mitigation can be achieved in multiple ways short of hearing, and our goal is to obtain the best possible outcome for our clients.
 As former prosecutors, we know what is effective and persuasive.
-If we go to hearing, we expect the criminal case to be dismissed.
+If we go to a hearing, we expect the criminal case to be dismissed.

 Sometimes, cases are dropped after the defendant has gone to trial, lost, and won an appeal.

 It is quite stressful to be accused of a criminal offense.
-But it is of paramount importance to keep in mind that an individual is presumed innocent until proven guilty.
-This means that being accused of a crime it does not necessarily mean that you are at risk of ending up in jail.
+But it is of the utmost importance to keep in mind that, in practice, an individual is presumed innocent until proven guilty.
+This means that being accused of a crime does not necessarily mean that you are at risk of ending up in jail.

-It is especially important to retain an experienced defense attorney in the Boulder area if the prosecutor has offered a plea bargain that includes a jail sentence.
+It is especially important to retain an experienced defense attorney in the Boulder, CO, area if the prosecutor has offered a plea bargain that includes a jail sentence.
 Plea bargains can be negotiated and mitigated if you have the right attorney on your side.

 Once a person is arrested and put in jail in Boulder, they must post a bond in order to be released.
 If charged with domestic violence, a defendant must appear before a judge prior to having a bond set.
-That means and arrest on a Friday, or during the holidays, likely results in staying in jail for days before being released.
+That means an arrest made on a Friday or during the holidays may result in staying in jail for days before being released.
 If a person is unable to post a bond, they remain in custody until their case is resolved.
 This can take months or even years.
 Having an experienced attorney relieves you of making desperate decisions in order to get out of jail.
 We will fight to reduce your bond and streamline your case.

 You may be wondering how long a conviction will remain on your record.
 You may also not realize that even a case that is dismissed remains on your record until and unless you have your record sealed.
 Even though dismissed, having an arrest on your record can affect your ability to get into school, obtain a job, or become a nurse or caretaker.
-We can help you seal or expunge your record even if you were convicted.
+An experienced criminal defense lawyer at Burnham Law could help you seal or expunge your record even if you were convicted.
 Each case is different, and different rules apply to different offenses.
 We know how to seal your record or have convictions expunged.
 We do it quickly so you can move on with your life with a clean record.

 Unless you take calculated steps to have an arrest removed from your record, it can stay forever.
 If you are planning to have your records expunged, it is critical to keep the following points in mind before proceeding forward:

-- An expungement will only seal your arrest record from public view.
+- Sealing will only seal your arrest record from public view.
 Certain governmental and law enforcement agencies will still be able to access your records.

-- People with prior offenses have harder times removing offenses from their records than those with no criminal history.
+- People with prior offenses have a harder time removing offenses from their records than those with no criminal history.